-Stratocaster Telecaster Comparison: Why do they sound so different?
+Stratocaster vs. Telecaster: Why do they sound so different?

-One of the many topics that rages round on the Internet and comes into the Ironstone mail box, surrounds the differences / similarities between Stratocaster and Telecaster pickups.
+One of the many topics that rages round on the Internet and comes into the Ironstone mail box, surrounds the idea of Stratocaster and Telecaster comparison, specifically the differences / similarities between Stratocaster and Telecaster pickups.
 On one hand they are all basically single coil pickups in nature (compared to humbucker twin coils for example), yet there are significant differences between their constructions and thus tone.
 If you want to answer the question 'why do Strat's and Tele's sound different?', you are also going to have to delve into woods, body shape etc. But keeping it simple(r!) this article considers the pickups alone and their contribution to the Stratocaster Telecaster comparison.

 See also the Ironstone page, Guitar Pickups Explained.